By

 Measuring Task Success

-Successful task completion is measured by success/failure rates as well as by # of errors, # of confusions.
+Success/failure rates, # of errors, and # of confusions is used to measure successful task completion.
 We designed our usability testing software to capture task success rate, time on task, errors, confusions and highlights.
-These are the most common metrics used to gauge ease of use.
+Gauging ease of use involves using these common metrics.
 The #1 usability metric for measuring ease of use is success rate (#5 above).

-Competitor task success rate can be determined one of two ways:
+Determine competitor task success rate in one of two ways:

 1) Competitive Usability Testing: Users are asked to complete tasks on your website, application, or product and that of your competitors.
 Metrics for difficulty, efficiency, and satisfaction are captured and a Task Performance Scorecard of competitor task performance reveals weaknesses and strengths.
 Alternatively, each design is ranked independently without users comparing between designs.